| Title: | Penalized Synthetic Control Estimation |

 autoregressive effect of the outcome |

-Note that treatment effect can be a single number, but it may also be a vector of length N_post, indicating the effect size at each post-intervention measurement occasion.
+Note that treatment effect can be a single number, but it may also be a vector of length N_post, indicating the effect size at each post-intervention measurement. occasion.
+It may also be a matrix of size N_post by N_treated.

 A list with the following elements